vijayalakshmi44/Altium-Class-D-Amplifier/README.md

 ## Repository Folder Contents

-- `Schematic/`: Detailed schematic of the Class-D amplifier circuit.
+- `Assembly/`: Pick and Place information for SMT machine process.
 - `BOM/`: Bill of materials listing all components used in the design.
 - `Gerber/`: Manufacturing Files, PCB stack-up and layer information.
-- `Assembly/`: Pick and Place information for SMT machine process.
+- `Images/`: Board Images 2D and 3D.
 - `Mechanical/`: Contains files for mechanical design such as 3D STEP and DWG of Board.
+- `Reports/`: Contains DRC and ERC status.
+- `Schematic/`: Detailed schematic of the Class-D amplifier circuit.
 - `Source Files/`: Directory containing Altium Designer project files.
-- `Reports/`: Contains DRC and ERC status.
 - `CHANGELOG.md`: Documentation of changes and updates made throughout the project.
 - `LICENSE`: License information for the project.